 32. What are your goals “after the University of Potsdam”?

 These include successfully completing my aforementioned DFG-project on the prevention of sexual aggression among young adults and embarking on some new writing projects.
 And I hope to realize the idea for a project that I’ve had in mind for a long time: a lavishly laid-out illustrated book on the topic of “aggressive cues” to show how ubiquitous and popular violence is in our everyday lives, from pistol-shaped kitchen radios to salt and pepper shakers in the design of hand grenades.

 33. In your opinion, does good or evil win in the end?

 I think this question is oversimplified.
 Good and evil will always co-exist, and the balance between the two will vary between people as well as situations, regions, and historical periods.
 We must work on strengthening the good and removing the basis for evil.
 As an optimist, I say that this can be achieved by fostering the responsibility of each individual for their families, neighbors, and the community, and as a social psychologist I can think of a number of ways by which this can be achieved.
 As a realist, however, I must say that many obstacles will have to be overcome on this journey.

 Prof. Barbara Krahé has been Professor of Social Psychology at the University of Potsdam since 1993.
 Prior to this, she worked, among other places, at the University of Sussex, United Kingdom, for several years.
 For her achievements in the field of social psychology, in particular aggression research, she received the German Psychology Prize 2015.
 She was President of the International Society for Research on Aggression (ISRA) from 2018 to 2020 and is currently Past-President until 2022.
 She will retire from her position at the University of Potsdam after the winter semester 2020/21.

-This text was published in the university magazine Portal Wissen - Eins 2021 „Wandel“ (PDF).
+The german version of this text was originally published in the University Magazine Portal Wissen - Eins 2021 „Wandel“.